 Common Shapes and Proportions

-- Highlight spots for shine
+- Highlight spots for that shiny look in the eyes.

 Essential Drawing Tools

-- Inking: fine liners or felt-tip pens
+- For inking: fine liners or felt-tip pens

 Step-by-Step Techniques